Luca Proietti

 Biography

-Member of the British Association for Japanese Studies, I achieved my BA in East Asian Languages and Civilisations at Sapienza University of Rome with a dissertation about the graphic signs used in manga to represent the incommunicability between a Japanese and a Western speaker, referring to manga of the slice of life genre such as "Azumanga Daioh" and "Kin-iro Mosaic", and others of the biographical genre such as "Isabella Bird in Wonderland: Unbeaten Tracks in Japan".
-Then, I completed my MA in Japanese Studies at SOAS University of London by working on a dissertation about the role of rock culture in Japanese theatre reworking, including as a reference angura subculture, the kabuki influence in David Bowie, and a punk transposition of Monzaemon Chikamatsu’s “Drum of the Waves of Horikawa.
+He achieved a BA in East Asian Languages and Civilisations at the Sapienza University of Rome with a dissertation about the graphic signs used in manga to represent the incommunicability between Japanese and Western speakers, referring to manga from the slice of life genre such as “Azumanga Daioh” and “Kin-iro Mosaic”, and others from the biographical genre such as "Isabella Bird in Wonderland: Unbeaten Tracks in Japan".
+Then, he completed his MA in Japanese Studies at SOAS University of London by working on a dissertation about the role of rock culture in Japanese theatre reworking, including as a reference angura subculture, the kabuki influence in David Bowie, and a punk transposition of Chikamatsu Monzaemon’s “Drum of the Waves of Horikawa”.

 Publications